-4 Units: 72 hours of lecture, per term, LR, DG, CSU, UC (C-ID: MATH 220; C-ID: MATH 900S)
+4 Units: 72 hours of lecture, 18 hours of laboratory, per term, LR, DG, CSU, UC (C-ID: MATH 220; C-ID: MATH 900S)

 This course is the second course in differential and integral calculus of a single variable: integration; techniques of integration; infinite sequences and series; polar and parametric equations; applications of integration.
 Primarily for science, technology, engineering, and math majors.